TechnionTDK/regex-ml/README.md

 <a name="about"/>

-## What's this project about
+## About:

+<br>This project tested whether using machine learning tools might be useful in tasks of information tagging.
+Part of a larger project, “The Jewish Book Closet”, it focuses on tagging references of hebrew sources, in this case, the Babylonian Talmud.
+In the past, regular expressions were used for the task of finding these references, but they have proven difficult to work with, especially with Hebrew sources, and therefore a machine learning approach was tested.
+One of the more difficult steps when working with machine learning is the creation of a large enough data set for the machine to learn from.
+Our purpose was to create that data set using weak supervision machine learning methods.

-<br>We try here to create a labeled data set which will contain short sequences of an input text, and determine which is a reference to the Babylonian Talmud and which is not.
-<br>The program receives a csv file as input, breaks it into sentences, and then breaks each sentence into n-grams of sizes 3 to 7 (can be changed).
-Using Snorkel and Pandas Python libraries, it uses predecided (manually) labeling functions to label the n-grams.
+<br>The tool creates a labeled data set which will contain short sequences of an input text, and determine which is a reference to the Babylonian Talmud and which is not: <br>The program receives a CSV file as input, breaks it into sentences, and then breaks each sentence into sequences in a range of sizes (can be changed).
+Using Snorkel and Pandas Python libraries, it uses predecided (manually) labeling functions to label the sequences and create the tagged data set.
-We use the labeled data to train a classifier that will eventually find references for any input.
-The classifier then will determine whether the n-gram is a reference or not.

-<br>examples of a reference:
->**":ובפרק תינוקת (ברכות דף ס"ט)"**
+<br>The working process showed that the task at hand was much easier than it was using only regular expressions, especially when dealing with Hebrew sources.
+Most importantly, it resulted in a large tagged data set, which would have been impossible to create manually.
+In order to test if data set is satisfactory for a machine to learn from, we created a basic classifer using the data set, and checked it on a small test set.
+The next step is to take the data set this tool creates to train a classifer that will tag any input text.
+We believe that with further understanding of existing tools in Deep learning it will be possible to achieve even better and meaningful results.

+<br> For detailed information about the project, go to the wiki page📚📜.

 <a name="installation"/>